-- 2.16 Preparation Course is a course of instruction directly related to the taking of a certification test.
-It does not include courses which provide foundational knowledge or skill development required to pass the test.
-Preparation courses generally focus on the type of questions or practical challenges an applicant may face on a test. - 2.17 Revocation of certification is a determination by a certification board that a certified person has committed an offense in violation of the "IAI Code of Ethics and Standards for Professional Conduct" to the extent that no remediation is possible. - 2.18 Suspension of certification is a determination by a certification board that a certified person has made a technical error or otherwise violated a provision of their certification.
-The suspension will remain in effect until a course of appropriate corrective action, as determined by the certification board, is achieved.
+2.18 Suspension of certification is an action taken by a certification board based on the determination that a certified person may have committed an offense in violation of the "IAI Code of Ethics and Standards for Professional Conduct" (e.g., indicted on criminal charges), made a technical error, or otherwise violated a provision of their certification that can be remedied.
+The suspension will remain in effect until legal charges are finalized or until a course of appropriate corrective action, as determined by the certification board, is achieved.